TB-500

 Use our reconstitution calculator to determine exact syringe measurements.

 Open CalculatorThis information is for educational purposes only.
-Consult a qualified healthcare professional before using any peptide.
+Consult a qualified healthcare professional before using any compound.
 Dosing information reflects commonly reported protocols and may not be appropriate for everyone.

 BPC-157